Working as a planner

 As a planner, you can create vibrant and liveable cities, towns and regions for residents to enjoy.

-Why should you consider planning?
+Why you should consider planning

 Planning provides you with an opportunity to work in an area of interest such as: